NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 When NuGet restores, we check whether a source supports vulnerabilities and if so it can go through a protocol of getting this information.

-The client needs all the data to make decisions about vulnerability.
-In order to not have the client redownload a file and limit the total number of HTTP calls we will ever make, the vulnerability resource will be an index that can contain multiple pages.
+The client needs all the data to make decisions about vulnerabilities.
+In order to reduce customer bandwidth in frequently re-downloading the vulnerability data, it is recommended for servers to partition the data into multiple files.
+Our recommendation is to have one file which new vulnerabilities are added into, and one or more files which contain historic vulnerabilities that is updated infrequently, allowing the client to re-use cached versions of the file(s).
+Periodically, the small file's data can be merged into the large file(s), and the small file cleared.

-- The vulnernability resource **must** be an array of objects.
+- The vulnerability resource **must** be an array of objects.
 - Each object **must** contain:
   - `@name`, a user friendly name for the page, **must** be unique.
   - `@id`, the url that contains the data.